Tom Brookshier: Broadcasting career

 Brookshier began sportscasting for WCAU-AM-FM-TV in Philadelphia in 1962, and became the station's sports director the following year.
 He joined CBS in 1965 as a color commentator for Eagles telecasts, and continued to call regional action after the network moved away from dedicated team announcers in 1968.

 In the early 1970s, Brookshier and Summerall co-hosted This Week in Pro Football, a weekly syndicated highlights show produced by NFL Films.
-After CBS dismissed its main pro football voice Ray Scott in 1974, the network went against its standard practice of using a professional announcer for play-by-play by promoting Summerall and partnering him with Brookshier.
+After CBS dismissed its main pro football voice Ray Scott in 1974, the network went against its standard practice of using a professional announcer for play-by-play by promoting Summerall as play by play and partnering him with Brookshier as analyst.
 The two former NFL players became arguably U.S. television's most popular sports broadcasting team for the remainder of the decade.
 Describing the pair's on-air rapport, Summerall said, "With Brookie, it was more of a conversation, like two guys in a saloon."
 CBS, however, eventually found that their pairing exacerbated each of their respective issues with alcohol (Summerall admitted later that they would do heavy drinking the night before games) and desired more excitement in the booth, as their call of Super Bowl XIV had received mixed reviews.
 As such, when John Madden soon became an in-demand voice to utilize in broadcasting for CBS, they decided quickly to find a play-by-play voice to pair him with.
 To Summerall's chagrin, they paired him with Madden for select broadcasts starting in 1981.
 The result was deemed successful to maintain the two as the lead pair for CBS broadcasts for the decade to come.
 Besides many regular-season and playoff contests, most of which involved the Dallas Cowboys who were the National Football Conference's most dominant franchise at the time, the duo had called Super Bowls X, XII, and XIV.
 Brookshier also worked pre-game and post-game shows for four other Super Bowls.
-He and Summerall also appeared as themselves in the 1977 motion picture Black Sunday, which was partially filmed at Super Bowl X.
+He and Summerall also appeared as themselves in the 1977 motion picture Black Sunday, which was partially filmed at Super Bowl X the Miami Orange Bowl.

 In 1976, Brookshier and Summerall called a heavyweight title fight between Muhammad Ali and Jean Pierre Coopman live in prime time from Puerto Rico on Friday, February 20.
 Brent Musburger and Phyllis George of The NFL Today co-hosted the telecast that night.
 Meanwhile, Don Dunphy supplied some commentary between rounds.
 A month earlier, CBS assigned Summerall and Brookshier to announce a Ken Norton bout against Pedro Lovell, a mere eight days before they called Super Bowl X.